truenas/middleware/docs/userguide/truenas_network.rst

 wish to configure.
 To delete an alias, highlight the interface in the tree to access its "Edit" screen.
 Be sure to check the "Delete" checkbox associated with the alias.
 If you instead click the "Delete" button at the bottom of this screen, you will delete the whole interface, not just the alias.

+.. note:: the ability to delete interfaces is disabled if :ref:`Failovers` has been configured.

 When configuring multiple interfaces, they can not be members of the same subnet.
 Check the subnet mask if you receive an error when setting the IP addresses on multiple interfaces.